moritzfl/apache-fop-schema/README.md

 - `fop-config.xsd`: schema for the creation of configuration files for Apache FOP.
 Uses the unofficial namespace `http://xmlgraphics.apache.org/fop/config`
 - `rdf.xsd`, `dc.xsd`, `xmpmeta.xsd`: schemas related to certain elements needed for working with PDF files - not directly linked to Apache FOP

-## Working with Apache FOP configuration
+## Working with Apache FOP configuration files

+While Apache FOP is configured through an XML file, there is no official schema and no official namespace that the configuration uses.
+In order to create configuration files, you can use the schema `fop-config.xsd`.
+However, you have to pay attention not to break the configuration for Apache FOP as it does not expect namespace-specific tags.

 - you may use a configuration like this in Apache FOP - Apache FOP won't be disturbed by the namespace declaration (tested with Apache FOP 2.10)
 ```xml
 <fop xmlns="http://xmlgraphics.apache.org/fop/config" version="1.0">